Noble-Lab/crema/docs/index.rst

 peptide-only is used in conjunction with a concatenated target-decoy search, then it becomes equivalent to psm-peptide.

 Confidence objects contain a :doc:`to_txt() <api/confidence>` method that allows you to write your results to a text file.
-Your results will be saved in your working directory (unless otherwise specified) as text files named "crema.psms.txt", "crema.peptides.txt", and "crema.proteins.txt".
-These files will contain an additional column ("crema q-value") that is appended to several columns (specifically those that identify the PSM, peptide sequence, and score) parsed from the input file.
+Your results will be saved in your working directory (unless otherwise specified) as text files named "crema.psms.txt", "crema.peptides.txt", "crema.proteins.txt", and "crema.protein_groups.txt".
+These files will contain an additional column ("crema q-value") that is appended to several columns parsed from the input file.

 .. code-block:: Python